Lawn bowls at the 2018 Commonwealth Games – Women's fours

 Lawn bowls women's fours at the 2018 Commonwealth Games was held at the Broadbeach Bowls Club in the Gold Coast, Australia from April 5 to 9.
 A total of 76 athletes from 19 associations participated in the event.
+Australia won the gold medal, defeating South Africa in the final.
+Malta the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.